What do I do several years before retirement?

 What do I do three months prior to becoming eligible for Social Security?

-- Contact the Social Security Administration to sign up for Medicare.
+- Contact the Social Security Administration to discuss your options for Medicare (www.medicare.gov).
 Your initial enrollment period starts 3 months before you turn age 65 and lasts for 7 months.
-If you do not sign up for Medicare Part B when you first become eligible, then you may be able to sign up during the general enrollment period, which runs from January 1 through March 31 of each year.
-Regional Social Security Office: 400 Foxcroft Avenue, Suite 102, Martinsburg, WV, 25401, 304-263-6912; National Social Security Administration office: 800-772-1213.
+If you do not sign up for Medicare Part A and/or Part B when you first become eligible and you aren’t eligible for a special enrollment period, then you may be able to sign up during the general enrollment period, which runs from January 1 through March 31 of each You may have to pay a late enrollment penalty for as long as you have Part B coverage.
+However, as long as you are an active employee, you are not required to sign up for Medicare Part B and pay the premium.
+When you prepare to retire, you and your Medicare eligible dependents must enroll for Medicare Part B. [Regional Social Security Office: 14 Compass Pointe, Martinsburg, WV 25404, 866- 416-1919; National Social Security Administration Office: 800-772-1213.]

 - Upon retirement, when you become Medicare eligible, Medicare will be your primary insurance and your secondary coverage will be provided through PEIA or some other provider if you are not a PEIA member.